 Webmasters must remember that properly maintaining Robots txt file is very important.
 Here is a guide to maintaining Robots txt file for getting the best SEO results.

-As a useful SEO technique, these tags help webmasters to get more search engine traffic to the website by avoiding duplicate content issues and penalties.
+As a useful SEO technique, these tags help webmasters get more search engine traffic to the website by avoiding duplicate content issues and penalties.
 Webmasters can make search engines identify the canonical URL simply by embedding a single line of HTML code.
-But they must implement the canonical tags accurately by adopting some best practices and avoiding some mistakes.
+However, they must implement the canonical tags accurately by adopting some best practices and avoiding some mistakes.
 Webmasters must implement basic SEO best practices and take proper steps to improve the page load speed of the websites to get the best optimization results.